 What is spray foam insulation?

-Also known as spray foam or spray polyurethane form (SPF) is an alternative to traditional building insulation such as fibreglass, wool or mineral fibre rolls.
-It can be used to insulate your roof, loft, walls and floor – but it is the roof installation that particularly causes problems.
+Also known as spray foam, or spray polyurethane foam (SPF), this is an alternative to traditional building insulation such as fibreglass, wool or mineral fibre rolls.
+It can be used to insulate your roof, loft, walls and floor – but it is the roof installation that particularly causes problems for UK mortgage lenders.

-The foam is applied in a liquid form using powered sprayers, which then expands and turns to foam.
+The foam is applied in a liquid form using powered sprayers, which then expands and turns to a solid coating.
 This foam has greater insulating properties than many alternatives.

 There are two types of spray foam insulation to choose from:

 - Open cell spray foam insulation – this has cells that are not completely encapsulated.
 This makes the foam a more spongey, softer and more flexible material.

 - Closed cell spray foam – cells in this form are completely closed.
 This means air and moisture cannot get inside the foam, and it sets much more rigidly and is more stable.